Llamacha/IWSLT2025_Quechua_data/README.md

 **Please Note**: Participants are not required to use this data but are free to use with the license below.

+## Evaluation

+You can evaluate your model using two widely adopted translation metrics: BLEU and ChrF++.

+Follow this link [link](Evaluation.md) for detailed instructions on how to use the evaluation script.

 ## Citation

 ```